my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

-Th

 I can already hear the chants of

-> "Eye auto focus is cheating, you won't learn how to focus properly"
+> "Camera feature X is cheating, you won't learn how to do it properly"

+But with most cameras, whatever the feature is, you can probably turn it off.
+However if your camera does a better job, why not use it.

+What matters, do you (or will you) need / want those capabilities during the lifetime of your camera.
+It also raises more questions

+* How long do you expect to keep your camera for ?